RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/enable-role-based-ldap.md

 Redis Enterprise Software uses a role-based mechanism to enable LDAP authentication and authorization.

-When a user attempts to access Redis Software resources using LDAP credentials, the credentials are passed to the LDAP server in a bind request.
-If the request succeeds, the user’s groups are searched for one authorizing access to the original resource.
+When a user attempts to access Redis Enterprise resources using LDAP credentials, the credentials are passed to the LDAP server in a bind request.
+If the request succeeds, the user’s groups are searched for a group that authorizes access to the original resource.

 Role-based LDAP lets you authorize admin console admins (previously known as _external users_) as well as database users.
 As with any access control role, you can define the level of access authorized by the role.

 ## Set up LDAP connection

-To enable and configure LDAP, sign into the Redis Software admin console and then select **Settings** | **LDAP**.
+To enable and configure LDAP, sign into the Redis Enterprise admin console and then select **Settings > LDAP**.

 {{<image filename="images/rs/rs-settings-ldap-configure.png" width="75%" alt="The LDAP configuration screen in the Redis Software admin console" >}}{{< /image >}}

 {{<warning>}}
 If LDAP is already enabled, you may already be using the cluster-based LDAP integration.
 If so, follow the [migration process]({{<relref "/rs/security/access-control/ldap/migrate-to-role-based-ldap">}}) to enable role-based LDAP.
-(External users must be deleted from the admin console before enabling role-based LDAP.)
+You have to delete external users from the admin console before you enable role-based LDAP.
 {{</warning>}}

-When LDAP is enabled, use the info you gathered to populate the following settings:
+When LDAP is enabled, use the info you gathered to populate the following settings.

 ### LDAP server settings